Contact Us: (343) 540-8536

 • My Account

-The Suzuki Philosophy
+Suzuki Philosophy

 Dr. Suzuki profoundly believed that every child possess an unlimited talent to be educated.
 He believed that ‘Everyone has a sprout of talent.
-Developing that sprout into a wonderful ability depends upon how it is cultivated’.
+Developing that sprout into a wonderful ability depends upon how it is cultivated’

 The Mother Tongue or Language Learning Model